ItalyPaleAle/hereditas/docs-source/content/advanced/auth0-manual-configuration.md

 # Auth0 manual configuration

-This folder contains configuration and rules for Auth0, which are crucial for the application to work successfully.
+Hereditas uses Auth0 to authenticate users and to provide the *application token*, which is part of the string used to derive the encryption key.

+This document explains the configuration that the Hereditas CLI performs when you execute the [`hereditas auth0:sync`]({{< relref "/cli/auth0_sync.md" >}}) command.

+> **Important:** this page is primarily primarily meant as reference.
+We recommend letting the Hereditas CLI manage the Auth0 configuration with the [`hereditas auth0:sync`]({{< relref "/cli/auth0_sync.md" >}}) command rather than changing settings manually.

+## Differences with the API application

+In the [Auth0 setup]({{< relref "/guides/auth0-setup.md" >}}) guide we guided you through the creation of an **API Access** app ("Machine to Machine") and how to get the credentials, which are used by the Hereditas CLI to configure Hereditas on Auth0, including setting up the rules, and also by the Hereditas rules on Auth0 to set timers.

+This document focuses on the main "Hereditas" application on Auth0, which is what users will authenticate with.

-## Main application
+## Hereditas application

-Create an application of type **Single Page Application**.
+On Auth0, create an application of type **Single Page Application**.
 You can name it any way you want, but `Hereditas` is probably a good name.

 Once the app is created, take note of the **Domain** and the **Client ID**.
 We will not need the Client Secret.